kyung89/kyung89/README.md

 <h1 align="center">Hi there, I'm <a href="https://iamkyung.netlify.app/"  target="_blank">Kyung Lim Ock</a> 👋</h1>

-<h3 align="center">I'm a FrontEnd Engineer and also interested in Artificial Intelligence and Robotics.</h3>
+<h3 align="center">I'm a Front-End Engineer and also interested in Artificial Intelligence and Robotics.</h3>

-<h3 align="center">Studying BackEnd...To be a Full-Stack Engineer.</h3>
+<h3 align="center">Studying Back-End...To be a Full-Stack Engineer.</h3>